This post may contain affiliate links. Please read our disclosure policy.

 For topping:

-- Drain the pasta immediately after done cooking and add to the slow cooker add remaining ingredients and stir.
+- Spray the slow cooker with nonstick spray or rub down with oil or butter.
+Drain the pasta immediately after done cooking and add to the slow cooker add remaining ingredients and stir.

 - Cover and cook on HIGH for 2 hours.
 Stir the pasta twice during this cooking time, once at the hour mark and then and the 1.5 hour mark.
 Be gentle when you stir.